CPS1 Key Concepts

 Component

-- The smallest unit of an App, representing technology-related parts like backend, frontend, or database.
+- The smallest unit of an application, representing technology-related parts like backend, frontend, or database.

 -